mattyonweb/bff93/README.md

 Some notes:
 - The interpreter implements an extension of standard bf93: support for the `{` thread branching instruction is toggled with the `-t` flag.
 More on this below.
 - The interpreter may have bugs.
-- Every cell has dimension of `sizeof(unsigned char)`, usually 1 byte; every value stored has to be considered modulo maxValue, usually 255.
+- Every cell has a default dimension of `sizeof(unsigned char)`, usually 1 byte; in case of overflow, the value of a cell will wrap back to 0.
+It's possible to change the dimension of the cells by using the flag `-ub <bits num>`, with a maximum of 32 bits.
+Cells values are always unsigned.
 - It will probably not work with sources written in befunge98.
 - In the directory `utils` you'll find a funny python script which converts the files in the `tests` directory into mondrian-esque pictures.
 The script is very hacky but should work; requires `PIL` and `python3`.